 Pubs and Breweries have been at the hub of British communities for centuries.
 Throughout this time, the Licensed Trade Charity has played an important role looking after those working in the industry, and will continue to do so as long as needed.

 We are devoted to looking after people in the licensed drinks trade, providing support and care when they need it.
 Our mission is to equip people to be self-reliant, to provide them with the right guidance, and if necessary offer financial support, to help them get back on their feet, and on with their lives again.

 The Licensed Trade Charity provides advice and assistance to those who have worked in the Licensed Trade.
-Our Support and Care website provides access to information, an advice line and at times we can provide financial assistance to those in need.
+Our web site provides access to information, an advice line and at times we can provide financial assistance to those in need.